jambuur/APEDSK99/README.md

 Other useful info:
 - **LDIR** and **LDSK** may generate multiple screens of info.
 A ">" will show up at the bottom right for you to press either <SPACE> for the next screen or <ENTER> to go back to the TI-BASIC prompt.
-- Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" error (or "SYNTAX ERROR" in _TI EXTENDED BASIC_) so check syntax, DOAD name etc.
+- Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" or "SYNTAX ERROR" so check syntax, DOAD name etc.

 ### *APEDSK99 configuration*
 Configuring APEDSK99 is easy.
 All it takes is to run a BASIC program called ACFG from DSK1: